 If you delay paying the flight training school, the school will stop scheduling training flights for you.

 Getting distracted in the Philippines is very common for foreign student pilots.

-Mainly international students here in the Philippines like to go out swimming, have a day out on the beach, traveling to different islands, and hang out with new friends they make in bars, which causes them to linger their pilot training here.
+Mainly international students here in the Philippines like to go out swimming, have a day out on the beach, travel to different islands, and hang out with new friends they make in bars, which causes them to linger in their pilot training here.

 If international students can stay away from distractions and only focus on completing the course in the shortest possible time, the pilot training course can finish within twelve months.